mkuthan/mkuthan.github.io/_posts/2012-05-31-pure-jee-or-spring-framework.md

 * One size doesn't fit all, that's the point.
 Pure JEE is very limited but Spring Framework ecosystem is extraordinary rich.

 I attended JEE evangelists sessions on several conferences around the world.
 And I can confirm, they did great speaks.
-It seams that pure JEE works for them, what is strange that it doesn't work for other specialists I know ;-)
+It seams that pure JEE works for them, what's strange that it doesn't work for other specialists I know ;-)